rkalendar/GeneDistance/README.md

 [Java Downloads](https://www.oracle.com/java/technologies/downloads/)

 How do I set or change [the Java path system variable](https://www.java.com/en/download/help/path.html)

+The program generates a file for analysis in the software MEGA 12: https://www.megasoftware.net/

 To run the project from the command line (CLI).
 Command-line options, separated by spaces.
 The executive file ```GeneDistance.jar``` is in the ```dist``` directory, which can be copied to any location.